astropy/astropy-APEs/APE14.rst

             order.
 WCS solutions are sometimes only guaranteed to be accurate within a certain range of pixel values, for example when defining a WCS that includes fitted distortions.
-This is an optional property, and it should return `None` if a shape is not known or relevant.
+This is an optional property, and it should return `None` if a shape is neither known nor relevant.
             """

         @property